Pigeonhole Stochastic Gradient Langevin Dynamics for Large Crossed Mixed Effects Models: Numerical Experiments

 We choose $6$ coefficients for fixed effects with $b = (b_0, b_1, b_2, b_3, b_4, b_5)^{\top}$, where $b_0$ is the intercept; $b_1$ is the coefficient of \textit{Positive} predictor; $b_2, b_3, b_4$ are the coefficients of \textit{Genera} predictor; $b_5$ is the coefficient of \textit{Popularity} predictor.
 We also construct an indicator matrix $\Zb$ with the same dimension of the full data matrix $\Yb$, where $Z_{ij}=1$ if the score of user $i$ giving to movie $j$ is recorded, and $Z_{ij}=0$ otherwise.
-We consider the same priors on all model parameters as in Sections \ref{simulate:b} and \ref{simulate:ub}.
+As described in \eqref{eq:prior}, we assign the following priors on the model parameters: $\pi(b) \propto 1$, $\sigma^2_\alpha \sim \ig(1,1)$, $\sigma^2_\beta \sim \ig(1,1)$ and $\sigma^2_e \sim \ig(0.01,0.01)$.
 We fit the dataset by the pigeonhole SGLD in Algorithm \ref{algo:pigeonhole SGLD}, and compare the estimated model parameters with the full-data Gibbs sampler and the frequentist REML computed from the R package \texttt{lme4}.
-For PSGLD and Gibbs sampler, we set the initial values to be equal to $1$ for all the parameters $b,\sigma_{\alpha}^2,\sigma_{\beta}^2,\sigma_e^2$.
+For the PSGLD and the Gibbs sampler, we set the initial values to be equal to $1$ for all the parameters $b,\sigma_{\alpha}^2,\sigma_{\beta}^2,\sigma_e^2$.

-At each iteration of PSGLD, we randomly select $r = 200$ rows and $c = 200$ columns from the full data matrix $\Yb$ and construct the submatrix of data $\Yb_n$ with the number of observations $n = \sum^r_{i=1}\sum^c_{j=1}(Z_n)_{s_iq_j}$.
-A short Markov chain with the length $m=50$ for the latent variables $\{\alpha_{s_1,k}, \cdots, \alpha_{s_r, k}\}^m_{k=1}$, and $\{\beta_{q_1,k}, \cdots, \beta_{q_c, k}\}^m_{k=1}$ is generated by the Gibbs sampler following the conditional distributions in \eqref{eq:conditional_d} before updating the model parameters.
-We select the step sizes in PSGLD by a grid search and adopt the combination of step sizes with the lowest $W_2$ distances between the empirical distribution of PSGLD and that of the full-data Gibbs sampler.
-We first set constant step sizes for the coefficients of fixed effects and variance components in $O(N^{-1})$.
-For the coefficients of fixed effects, we adjust the step sizes to $O(N^{-2})$ after $90$ iterations; for variance components, we adjust the step sizes to $O(N^{-2})$ after $200$ iterations.
+At each iteration of the PSGLD, we randomly select $r = 200$ rows and $c = 200$ columns from the full data matrix $\Yb$ and construct the submatrix of data $\Yb_n$ with the number of observations $n = \sum^r_{i=1}\sum^c_{j=1}(Z_n)_{s_iq_j}$.
+A short Markov chain with the length $m=50$ for the latent variables $\{\alpha_{s_1,k}, \cdots, \alpha_{s_r, k}\}^m_{k=1}$, and $\{\beta_{q_1,k}, \cdots, \beta_{q_c, k}\}^m_{k=1}$ is generated by the Gibbs sampler following the conditional distributions in Section S2 of the Supplementary Material before updating the model parameters.
+We select the step sizes in the PSGLD by a grid search and adopt the combination of step sizes with the lowest $W_2$ distances between the empirical distribution of the PSGLD and that of the full-data Gibbs sampler.
+We set constant step sizes for the coefficients of fixed effects and the variance components in $O(N^{-1})$.